bumbeishvili/scams/README.md

 # scams

-Community edited locations of scamming businesses , who take advantage of tourists in Georgia
+Community maintained locations of scamming businesses , who take advantage of tourists in Georgia